masesgroup/DDMChat/README.md

 In the src/ folder there are all Visual Studio projects and the complete solution.
 Projects are designed to be a base for other projects.
 ChatUi is the GUI frontend based on ChatLib and CommunicationLib, but CLI, or other user interfaces, can be easly implemented on top of these two libraries.

 ### CommunicationLib
-It Contains classes dedicated to the [DataDistributionManager](https://github.com/masesgroup/DataDistributionManager) management and exposes the ICommunication interface to simplify the communication processes.
+It contains classes dedicated to the [DataDistributionManager](https://github.com/masesgroup/DataDistributionManager) management and exposes the ICommunication interface to simplify the communication processes.

 ### ChatLib
-It Contains classes for messages and encryption management.
+It contains classes for messages and encryption management.
 The following messages types are implemented:
 - STRING
 - USER